web-at-berkeley/-AWE-Website-Workshop/README.md

-# Web development Workshop for Menlo Hacks
+# Web development Workshop for AWE

-Welcome Hackers.
-This is the web development workshop for Menlo Hacks.
+Welcome!
 The workshop is divded into three parts:
 1. The basic of web development: HTML
 2. Make your website beautiful and functional: CSS & JS
 3. Leverage the power of open source library: [Bootstrap](https://getbootstrap.com/)